arturz/Fishly/readme.md

 - PHP
 - React with TypeScript
 - Material UI
-- MySQL
+- MySQL (MariaDB)

 ## Development

 Place root folder inside htdocs, go to app and run ```npm run watch```

-You have to import tables structure from fishly.sql on your own.
+You have to import tables structure from fishly.sql on your own and change credentials inside api/core.php.

 ## Build